IHE/RAD.IMR/input/pagecontent/volume-1.md

 #### 1:52.4.1.6 DiagnosticReport Referenced Resources

-Multimedia reports are encoded using a FHIR DiagnosticReport resource as the top level resource.
-The DiagnosticReport resource references other resources that provide additional report content, imaging procedure context, and organizational context.
+Multimedia reports are encoded using a FHIR `DiagnosticReport` resource as the top level resource.
+The `DiagnosticReport` resource references other resources that provide additional report content, imaging procedure context, and organizational context.
 Some of these referenced resources are created and managed by other enterprise systems (e.g. the patient resource is managed by the EMR).
-Others are created together with the DiagnosticReport.
+Others are created together with the `DiagnosticReport`.

 ##### Imaging Procedure Context